 The Mental Game: Overcoming Perfectionism and Imposter Syndrome

-Finally, let’s talk about the "mental game."
-Many of us fall into the trap of "all-or-nothing" thinking—believing a single grade defines our entire future.
+Consider the "mental game."
+Many of us fall into the trap of "all-or-nothing" thinking: believing a single grade defines our entire future.
 This kind of perfectionism is the primary driver of performance anxiety in students.

-It’s also common to feel like a fraud, like your past successes were just luck.
-If that sounds familiar, you’re likely overcoming imposter syndrome in academia.
-Focus on the process—the hours you spent and the concepts you mastered—rather than the letter on the paper.
+It is common to feel like a fraud or believe your past successes were just luck.
+You are likely overcoming imposter syndrome in academia.
+Focus on the process, specifically the hours you spent and the concepts you mastered, rather than the letter on the paper.

 If your anxiety feels unmanageable or makes you physically ill, please don't hesitate to reach out for professional support.
 These 10 ways to overcome test anxiety from CU Boulder offer excellent additional resources.